The program’s Equity, Diversity and Inclusion Action Plan

 Why is it necessary for the program to impose consequences?

-Individuals from underrepresented groups face persistent systemic barriers in the program that exist and are well documented in academia and in Canada’s research ecosystem more broadly.
+Individuals from underrepresented groups face persistent systemic barriers in the program that also exist and are well documented in academia and in Canada’s research ecosystem more broadly.
 The program is founded on principles of excellence in research and research training.
-Such excellence can only be achieved in an environment that fully respects and promotes the principles of equity, diversity and inclusion.
+Such excellence can only be achieved in an environment that fully respects and promotes the principles of EDI.
 The program’s consequences for institutions that do not meet the program’s EDI requirements support its commitment to inclusive excellence.

 Is the 2021 Settlement Agreement legally binding?